babarrett/g80-9009/README.md

     to send scan codes, but the additional wiring and other needs for this are unknown.
 3. [Direct+Soarer](../master/method-3-direct+soarer.md  ) from the "Desk
-    PC/Workstation" connector to a PS/2 connector
+    PC/Workstation" connector to a PS/2 connector.
+    This is like the "Directly" plus the Soarer converter for layers and key mapping.
     - Few parts, essentially one custom built DB-9 to PS/2 cable and
     - a 12V power connection to the keyboard (host port, DB-15)
     - Uses an active Soarer PS/2 to USB converter.
 The Soarer adds the ability to remap keys, add macros, add additional function layers, and be able to toggle different layouts.
+    - The "PC Desk" setting does not send scan codes for 35 keys, and only sends keyboard programmed macros for F13-F24.
     - Special "workstation" keys do not generate scan codes with the "Desk PC" setting and we do not yet know how to get that to happen.
-    - The "PC Desk" setting does not send scan codes for 35 keys, and only sends keyboard programmed macros for F13-F24.
-    - It is presumed that using the Wkst setting will cause the additional keys to send scan codes, but the additional wiring and other needs for this are unknown.
+Perhaps using the "Sun" Soarer converter, and reconfiguring the keyboard and adapter wiring will start supporting the additional "Workstation" keys.
+TBD
    - A good solution for getting everything you're likely to want out of the keyboard except using every key: working display functions, with in-keyboard programmability and keymap re-writing.
 If the LCD display being operational was a significant motivation for acquiring this keyboard, and you want it to